triton-inference-server/pytriton/README.md

 limitations under the License.
 -->

-# NVIDIA Pytriton
+# NVIDIA PyTriton

-The NVIDIA Pytriton is Flask/FastAPI-like interface to simplify Triton's deployment in Python environments.
+The NVIDIA PyTriton is Flask/FastAPI-like interface to simplify Triton's deployment in Python environments.
 The library allows to serve Machine Learning models directly from Python through NVIDIA [Triton Inference Server](https://github.com/triton-inference-server).